ThatQuiz Test Library Take this test now

 C) The distance the moving object travels is the same for each second.

-D) The moving object is accelerating and changing its speed throughout the measurement.
+D) The moving object is slowing down and finally stops at the 5second mark.

 • 15.
 As the ball rises in the air, it is acted on by the force of gravity.
 This force causes the ball to —